How to de-ice your car properly, without damaging the windscreen

 A heavy blanket of snow left on the roof of your car could also slip down onto your own windscreen after breaking, leaving you in a dangerous situation that could seriously reduce your ability to see which goes without saying can have deadly consequences if it happens at the wrong moment.
 This may come as a surprise to a lot of readers and so be sure to brush off any thick layers of snow from the roof of your car before you drive off to help avoid accidents.

-Condensation on inside of the windscreen?
+Condensation on Inside of the Windscreen?

 Condensation in a car setting can be incredibly annoying - it tends to slowly build up on the inside of your windscreen when you least expect it in mild cases - but in more serious ones, it can actually cause the inside of your windscreen to freeze.
 If condensation is repeatedly building up on the inside of your windscreen, there could be a couple of different reasons for this happening;

-Over time these seals may become less effective and show some signs of wear & tear.
+Check the seals around the car doors and windows: Over time these seals may become less effective and show some signs of wear and tear.

-Silica gel is often used to absorb moisture and is often included in packaging of electrical items, or even shoes!
+Use silica gel to absorb the moisture: Silica gel is often used to absorb moisture and is often included in packaging of electrical items, or even shoes!
 But you can also get them in much larger packages that are ideal to be left in a car to soak up any moisture in the air.

-Turning on the windscreen heater or the AC will help clear the windscreen & help reduce humidity in the air.
+Turn on your AC/windscreen heater: Turning on the windscreen heater or the AC will help clear the windscreen & help reduce humidity in the air.

-For a quick and easy solution, a small towel can be used to wipe the windscreen clear in seconds.
+Keep a microfibre towel on hand: For a quick and easy solution, a small towel can be used to wipe the windscreen clear in seconds.

-If you have any damp clothes or towels left in the car overnight, or even spillages in the upholstery can cause condensation to build on the inside of the windscreen.
+Remove any damp clothes/towels: If you have any damp clothes or towels left in the car overnight, or even spillages in the upholstery can cause condensation to build on the inside of the windscreen.

 Live Support